Current Session: Wednesday Sep 9 to Monday Nov 2

-On-line registration for May-June session CLOSED!
+On-line Registration for the Sep-Oct session is CLOSED!

 To join our maiing list click link below:

 Port Chester Obedience Training Club's Family Manners program is based on our belief that training a dog should be a fun, enjoyable experience for all parties, whether your goal is a well-mannered family pet or an obedience champion.
 For puppies and dogs of all ages, Family Manners classes help to build a happy, lasting bond, and a harmonious relationship between dog and owner.
 This unique program, carefully developed by our team of instructors, offers a range of classes for all dogs, utilizing positive reinforcement methods.

 Emphasizing life skills and household manners, we also introduce students to a variety of fun and challenging dog sports and other activities.
 Adding more challenges as skills increase, PCOTC's Family Manners classes teach handlers how to teach their dogs to love learning and working.

 Family Manners classes have a maximum student/teacher ratio of 8:1, allowing ample opportunity for coaching as well as question and answer breaks to address common household issues.
 In addition, we offer online support with a Yahoo! discussion list that enables students to ask instructors for clarification and tips in between weekly class meetings.
 The Yahoo! group's file section also contains a wealth of information on a wide variety of timely, useful topics that enhance all aspects of the program and includes suggested reading and a list of helpful websites.